aleksnyder/aleksnyder.net/content/about/_index.md

 ---
-date: "2016-11-05T21:05:33+05:30"
+date: "2026-01-02T21:05:33+05:30"
 title: "About"
 menu: "main"
-description: "Hi, I'm Alek.
+description: "Hi!
+I’m Alek.
+I’m a Software Developer living in the little-known town of Gambrills in Maryland.
 I have been building interactive experiences, creating brands and developing websites since 2012."
 ---

 Hi!
 I’m Alek.
 I’m a Software Developer living in the little-known town of Gambrills in Maryland.
 Currently, I'm taking a short break before starting up the job search again.
 My previous job was at [Elastic](https://www.elastic.co).
 Welcome to my little piece of the internet. 🌱